antononcube/Raku-LLM-Prompts/README.md

         ==> join("\n")
 ```
 ```
-# An internal combustion engine is a machine that uses fuel and air to make a
+# An internal combustion engine is like a really big car that runs on fuel.
-# powerful energy.
-It is like a big motor inside your car that helps it go
-# faster and farther.
+# Inside the engine, fuel is mixed with air, and then it is burned which creates
+# a lot of energy.
+This energy makes the engine move, and when the engine is
+# attached to a car, it makes the car move too.
 ```

 Here is another example using a persona and two modifiers: